amit-2000/node-weatherapplication/README.md

 # node-weatherapplication

 A simple web application which gives current and average weather of the day!
-Used geological and forcast api  with to get location and weather, with node server and express.js
+Used geological and forcast api to get location and weather, with node server and express.js